 Fasciola hepatica (the common liver fluke or sheep liver fluke), which causes fascioliasis and typically infects sheep and cattle

 The life cycle of flukes is complex.
 People can get liver fluke infections when they swallow cysts containing immature flukes (larvae) of the following:

-Clonorchis sinensis and Opisthorchis in raw, undercooked, dried, salted, or pickled freshwater fish; Clonorchis sinensis also sometimes in freshwater shrimp
+Clonorchis sinensis and Opisthorchis in raw, undercooked, dried, salt-cured, or pickled freshwater fish; Clonorchis sinensis also sometimes in freshwater shrimp

 Fasciola hepatica or Fasciola gigantica in cysts on watercress or other water plants growing in water contaminated by eggs in sheep or cattle dung

 After the cysts of Clonorchis sinensis and Opisthorchis are swallowed, the larvae leave the cysts in the intestines and travel back up the intestine and enter the bile duct Overview of the Liver and Gallbladder Located in the upper right portion of the abdomen, the liver and gallbladder are interconnected by ducts known as the biliary tract, which drains into the first segment of the small intestine... read more (the tube that carries bile from the liver and gallbladder to the intestine).
 Then they go up the bile duct into the liver or sometimes the gallbladder.
 There, they develop into adults and produce eggs.
 Adults can live 20 to 30 years if untreated.
 Eggs are passed in the stool and ingested by snails.
 Infected snails release immature flukes that can swim (called cercariae).
 Cercariae released from infected snails form cysts in various freshwater fish or shrimp.